Charles W. Terrell, CIH, CHMM, REP

 Expertise: Phase I Environmental Site Assessments Hazardous Material Identification & Assessment Field Services and Consulting Project Management

 Experience: Safety Environmental Labs & Consulting, Inc. (SELC) Ms. Hyde is a Project Manager at SELC and is responsible for assisting in the scheduling, coordination, and supervision of all field services, consulting, inspection, and field testing services including but not limited to asbestos and lead field projects, fungal contamination assessment projects, and various industrial hygiene issues.
+Ms. Hyde also performs Phase I and Phase II Environmental Site Assessments (ESA).
 Additional technical support and quality assurance is provided by two full time Certified Industrial Hygienist.
-Ms. Hyde also performs Phase I Environmental Site Assessments (ESA).

 SES Environmental, Inc. (SES)

 Ms. Hyde was a Senior Environmental Specialist with SES for approximately 11.5 years.
 Ms. Hyde primarily performed Phase I and Phase II environmental site assessments throughout the continental United States.
 Ms. Hyde also performed underground storage tank investigation and removal oversight, site restoration, computer modeling, as well as provided technical support on wetland studies and natural resource assessments.
 Ms. Hyde also conducted asbestos surveys, limited regulatory compliance surveys, limited mold/moisture surveys, and limited lead-based paint testing.

 Ms. Hyde earned a Bachelors of Science in Environmental Science from Auburn University in Auburn, Alabama and a Masters Degree in Environmental Management from Samford University in Birmingham, Alabama.